kevintruong/til/Process/Processes,-Part-1:-Introduction.md

 ----

 Processes could also contain
-* Running State - Whether a process is getting ready, running, stopped, terminated etc.
+-Running State - Whether a process is getting ready, running, stopped, terminated etc.
-* File Descriptors - List of mappings from integers to real devices (files, usb sticks, sockets)
-* Permissions - What `user` the file is running on and what `group` the process belongs to.
+-File Descriptors - List of mappings from integers to real devices (files, usb sticks, sockets) -Permissions - What `user` the file is running on and what `group` the process belongs to.
 The process can then only do this admissible to the `user` or `group` like opening a file that the `user` has made exclusives.
 There are tricks to make a program not be the user who started the program i.e. `sudo` takes a program that a `user` starts and executes it as `root`.
-* Arguments - a list of strings that tell your program what parameters to run under
-* Environment List - a list of strings in the form `NAME=VALUE` that one can modify.
+-Arguments - a list of strings that tell your program what parameters to run under -Environment List - a list of strings in the form `NAME=VALUE` that one can modify.